 Lessons

-This lesson plan is designed to teach students the power of words and how to use them when writing a piece of journalism.
+This lesson plan is designed to teach students the importance of impartiality in journalism and the avoidance of bias.

 This lesson plan is designed to give investigative journalists a checklist of the main areas of research needed in order to carry out a successful investigation.